Catherine Fleming Bruce

 Catherine Fleming Bruce (born December 3, 1961) is an American author, preservationist, and activist from South Carolina.
 She is a member of the Democratic Party.
+Fleming Bruce received the most votes in the Democratic primary for the 2022 United States Senate election in South Carolina, losing in a runoff.
+On November 5, 2025, Fleming Bruce formally announced her 2026 campaign for US Senate.
+She is running as a write-in candidate in the 2026 United States Senate election general election.
+If Fleming Bruce wins, she will be the first Black woman elected to federal office from South Carolina.

 Early life and education

 Catherine Fleming Bruce was born in Kentucky and later moved to Columbia, South Carolina, where she was raised.
 Fleming Bruce received her bachelor's degree from Agnes Scott College in Decatur, Georgia, and her master's degree in Journalism and Mass Communication from the University of South Carolina in Columbia.
 Fleming Bruce is the daughter of Emma Fleming and the late Louis Fleming, who served as Chairman of Sumter County Council.

 Political activism

 Fleming Bruce has advocated in coalition with other local and state chapters of national advocacy groups and community based groups.
-She has been active in the preservation of Richland County historic sites in connection to local leaders active during the Civil Rights Movement, particularly Black women.
+She has been active in the preservation of Richland County historic sites in connection to local leaders active during the Civil Rights Movement and World War II.
 In 1995, Fleming Bruce founded the Collaborative for Community Trust, which by 2000 was a "small group made up of mostly educators who are committed to social change."
 The group bought the home of activist Modjeska Simkins in downtown Columbia so that it could be used as a human rights center and the group's offices after historic restoration.
 Scholars noted in 2021 that Richland County has more monuments to Black women than any other county in the United States.

 During the preservation of the Modjeska Monteith Simkins House, Fleming Bruce worked with Matthew J. Bruccoli, co-owner of the Bruccoli Clark Laymon publishing company along with Richard Laymon, to have a portrait of Simkins created directly from the glass negative plates found under the Richard Samuel Roberts house in Columbia.
 Bruccoli Clark Laymon had published A True Likeness: The Black South of Richard Samuel Roberts 1920-1936, in 1986.
 The book contained photographs, including the photo of Simkins, from glass negatives discovered through the work of University of South Carolina South Caroliniana Library field archivist Thomas L. Johnson with the cooperation of the Roberts family.
 A True Likeness won Johnson and co-author Philip C. Dunn the 1987 Lillian Smith Book Award.
 The portrait was displayed in the Simkins House.

 In the aftermath of the 2014 deadly Christmas Eve EF3 tornado in Columbia, Mississippi, and the 1000-year flood that struck Columbia, South Carolina, the year afterward.
 Fleming Bruce highlighted historic ties between the two cities and participated in joint relief efforts that connected them as sister cities.